cenekSvoboda/MOOPH/README.md

 Unlike setInterval solutions, if set to max speed, MOOPH by default doesn't queue time consuming function calls.

 I am publishing about my progress in this area on http://pseudomultithreading.webzdarma.cz now.
 You may find more complex examples over there.
-Something is also written on http://javascriptmultithreading.eu...

 &copy; Cenek Svoboda, svobo.c@gmail.com